 The study of at least fifteen plays of Shakespeare, including a detailed analysis of at least five, with a survey of the life and times of Shakespeare constitute the work of the course.
 Open to Juniors and Seniors.
-Professor Hill.
+Not given 1935-1936.